halmueller/trident-hacks/README.md

 To get the OpenROV Cockpit software for Android, you need to be admitted to the private beta program.
 You should request access as soon as you have a shipping notification for your Trident.

-Set up an account for your self on the Google Play store (https://play.google.com/store/account).
+Set up an account for yourself on the Google Play store (https://play.google.com/store/account).
 Then email support@openrov.com and tell them the address you're using for
 Google Play (it might not be the same address you're using to correspond with OpenROV).
 Ask for access to the OpenROV beta for your Google
 Play account.